Omo Forest Reserve

 Omo Forest Reserve is a preserved area of tropical rainforest in Ogun state, in the south-western part of Nigeria.
 It is located about 135 km northeast of Lagos and 80 km east of Ijebu Ode.
 This nature reserve covers an area of 130500 hectare.
 The average rainfall is around 2000 mm.
-The terrain is largely flat and well-drained, with some low rolling hills, and forms part of the Omo River watershed.
+The terrain is largely flat and well-drained, with some low rolling hills, and forms part of the Omo River Watershed.

 History

-The omo forest reserve was established in 1925 and covers about 130,500 hectares.which was constituted during the British colonial era.it was initially set-up for conservation of timber resources for commercial exploitation.afterwards the reserve focus shifted towards conservation of biodiversity and protection of endangered species.which made the area ecological value becomes more important and widely recognized.
+The Omo Forest Reserve was established in 1925 and was constituted during the British colonial era.
+It was initially set-up for conservation of timber resources for commercial exploitation, but afterwards the reserve's focus shifted towards the conservation of biodiversity and protection of endangered species, which made the area more ecologically valuable and it became more important and widely recognized.

 Geography

-Omo forest reserve is located in ijebu east local government area of Ogun State, Nigeria.it is situated within the rainforest zone of South Western Nigeria.it shares borders with other forest reserve like Shasha and oluwa.The reserve covers a vast area of 1,305 square kilometers.making it one of the largest forest in Nigeria.
+Omo Forest Reserve is located in the Ijebu East local government area of Ogun State, Nigeria.
+It is situated within the rainforest zone of south western Nigeria.
+It shares borders with other forest reserve like Shasha and Oluwa.
+The reserve covers a vast area of 1,305 square kilometers, making it one of the largest forests in Nigeria.